rayhu/scenic-server/README.md

 ## Overview

 The project is the backend server for the Scenic Road mobile app.
-It is built with FastAPI and is deployed on AWS.
+It is built with FastAPI and is deployed on a server specified in the github action secrets.

 ## Activate Virtual Environment